-arbitration agreements and the agreements enforced without the offending clause.113 This approach, however, has the consequence of creating perverse incentives.
-In the arbitration context, in particular, numerous courts have explained that "courts should not sever unconscionable provisions of arbitration clauses while leaving the rest intact, because doing so creates an incentive to get away with as many 'bad' arbitration provisions as possible."114 Unless courts completely refuse to enforce arbitration agreements containing illegal terms, the drafters of these contracts will continue to pack agreements with unconscionable terms, like those at issue here.
+Section 4-Severability.
+Section 4 prescribes that the inclusion of an unconscionable term in a standard form contracts renders the entire agreement in which it is situated presumptively unenforceable.
+Courts often conclude that unconscionable terms should be severed from arbitration agreements and the agreements enforced without the offending clause.
+This approach, however, has the consequence of creating perverse incentives.
+In the arbitration context, in particular, numerous courts have explained that "courts should not sever unconscionable provisions of arbitration clauses while leaving the rest intact, because doing so creates an incentive to get away with as many 'bad' arbitration provisions as possible."
+Unless courts completely refuse to enforce arbitration agreements containing illegal terms, the drafters of these contracts will continue to pack agreements with unconscionable terms, like those at issue here.
 Otherwise, drafters will know that the worst that can happen is that their most abusive terms are stricken, and even then only after a battle through expensive motion practice.
-To make clear that this is a rule of general applicability, it applies to unconscionable terms in all form contracts.
+To make clear that this is a rule of general applicability, it applies to all unconscionable terms in standard form contracts.

 Section 5-UDAP violation.
 Section 5 provides that the inclusion of the specified terms in a form contract constitutes a violation of the state's general statute prohibiting unfair or deceptive acts or practices ("UDAP" law).
 Section 5 thereby incorporates the state's UDAP law, including any applicable procedural rules and remedies.
-Some state laws provide that the inclusion of unconscionable terms not only renders the contract unenforceable in certain contexts, but that it also provides for a cause of action under state law.115 Explicitly making the inclusion of unconscionable terms in standard form contracts a UDAP violation will, like Section 4, deter businesses from including unconscionable terms to chill claims.
-To ensure that it has the broad reach notwithstanding potentially contradictory principles under general state UDAP law, Section 5 also allows for the recovery of statutory damages,116 and expressly allows for claims against brought by employees against employers.117
+Some state laws provide that the inclusion of unconscionable terms not only renders the contract unenforceable in certain